mwaugh0328/heterogeneous-agent-trade/README.md

 - [ha-trade-environment.jl](./code/julia/ha-trade-environment.jl) is behind the household problem and the environment it faces.

-- [ha-trade-solution.jl](./code/julia/ha-trade-solution.jl) provides method to solve the household problem in one country, find the stationary distributio within a country, find a world equillibrium.
+- [ha-trade-solution.jl](./code/julia/ha-trade-solution.jl) provides method to solve the household problem in one country, find the stationary distribution within a country, find a world equilibrium.

 ---